 What does having an EPD mean for sports flooring or other products in your facility?

 The EPDs certify that products are safe for users and the environment, and that they can contribute toward a building project’s credits for LEED v4, BREEAM, Green Globes, International Green Construction Code (IgCC) and other rating systems for environmentally-friendly construction.
 Manufacturers that offer EPDs demonstrate their interest not only in sustainability, but also transparency in their products and how they are made.
-Having an EPD makes it easier on facility managers, too: Instead of searching for information from a variety of sources, an environmental product declaration lists has most of the information a facility manager might need all in one place.
+Having an EPD makes it easier on design teams, too: Instead of searching for information from a variety of sources, an environmental product declaration lists has most of the information all in one place.

 EPDs are also starting to become sought after in the U.S.: California awarding authorities are already requesting them and will require EPDs beginning in January 2021, and Washington and Oregon are considering similar regulations.